GuilhermeTolentinoDutra/GuilhermeTolentinoDutra/README.md

 - 💻 I have always been a tech enthusiast, and now I have decided to step into this world.

 - 🚀 To dive deep into my passion and be able to transition my carrer, I completed two bootcamps on **Data Science & AI**, one at Le Wagon and another at TripleTen to learn and deeply understand Data Science and Machine Learning.
+I'm currently taking two postgraduate programs, one in Data Science and the other in Computer Vision and Deep Learning.

 - 🐍 During the bootcamps i could learn **Python, SQL**, and the main libraries applied to **Machine Learning** and **Deep Learning**, such as **Pandas, Numpy, Matplotlib, Seaborn, Scikit-Learn, Tensorflow and Keras**.
 Take a look at my pinned projects!